Here are some of the questions we get asked by leaders. If your question isn't answered here then please do get in touch.

 Talking to groups

-- Church services are a great place to start sharing the Ventures message, particularly if you are able to use the DVD.
+- Church services are a great place to start sharing the Ventures message, particularly if you are able to use the video.
 It may even liven up the service for 5 minutes!

 - If you can organise an evening youth event or even a service in the style of a Venture, that would be fantastic.
 A Venture leader is a great help with this.